RFA for Predoctoral Training in Clinical and Translational Science

 - Engage in a research project

-- Complete the Master of Science in Translational Research (MTR) degree program or the Certificate Program
+- Complete the Master of Science in Translational Research (MSTR) degree program or the Certificate Program

 Trainees may choose from a range of concentrations: Translational Therapeutics, Bioinformatics, Entrepreneurial Science, and Regulatory Science.

-Applicants are encouraged to contact Rachel Bastian, Administrative Director for Education,
+Applicants are encouraged to contact Rachel McGarrigle, Director for Education,

 to discuss their learning objectives and career goals.